Baxenden

 Baxenden is a village and ward in the Borough of Hyndburn in Lancashire, North-West England.
 The ward population taken at the 2011 census was 4,042.
-Baxenden is sometimes known to locals as Bash.

 History

 Whilst people have inhabited the site for centuries, most of the village dates from the Victorian-Edwardian periods or is more recent.

 Historically a part of the Blackburn Hundred the first record of Baxenden appears in 1194 as the site of a vaccary subject to Kirkstall Abbey.
 In the records Baxenden appears under the name Bastanedenecloch likely meaning valley where baking stones are found from the Old English bæc-stan meaning baking stone denu meaning valley (see dale) and clōh meaning ravine (in Northern Middle English clōh evolved into cloghe which has survived in a number of local place names as clough).
 By 1305 in the records of the de Lacy family the name of Baxenden had evolved to Bakestonden where records show 12s 2d were spent transporting seven loads of lead from Baxenden to Bradford.
 The lead mine closing as late as 1780.
 By 1494 the name had evolved to Baxtonden.

 Local families of historic significance are the Cunliffes of Hollins, Holdens, Hargreaves & Kenyons.

 Historically farming was the main occupation of the residents of Baxenden.
 Development of the area began during the Industrial Revolution.
 The current road through the area was the last road built by Blind Jack Metcalf o' Knaresborough and was completed in 1791 with the old road becoming what is now known as Back Lane and Hollins Lane.
 It was one of the most challenging roads that he built and he made a loss of £40 on a contract worth £3,500.
 Alongside this road print works, mills and coal mines developed which led to the need for greater housing in the area and the associated services needed.

 The surnames Baxendale and Baxenden originate from this village.